 Dietary Requirements for Peachicks

-Peachicks require a high-protein diet that turkey or game bird starter feed provides.
+Peachicks require a high-protein diet that turkey or game bird starter feed provides (on Amazon).
 You can switch them to turkey grower at four months of age.
 You can also supplement them with mealworms, cottage cheese, and cooked eggs.
 They should always have access to fresh, clean water.

 Accurately determining the sex of peachicks is difficult until they reach 8-10 weeks of age.
-Males slowly develop more intense barring on their back feathers, and their breast feathers will turn a rusty color.
+Males slowly develop more intense barring on their back feathers, and their breast feathers will turn rusty.
 Any amount of blue on your peachick indicates he’s a male.

 Female peachicks gradually lose barring on their backs and develop green breast feathers laced with a creamy color.
 Their wings also turn more charcoal grey.
 Eventually, they gain their beautiful emerald green plumage.